SolidStateLEDLighting/indication_ws2812_5.2/README.md

 int32_t val = 0x22420919; // Color1 is Green 2 cycles Color2 is Blue 2 cycles.
 Off time 09 and On time 19 (25 dec)

 xQueueSendToBack(queHandleINDCmdRequest, &val, 30);

-This component is called through Task Notification.
-The 32bit unsigned Notification parameter becomes the input value.
-Encoded into this value is 2 numbers in the range of 1 to 13.
-Each of those 2 numbers can be presented in a choice of 4 colors.
-There is also the values of off and on time.
-Time values range from 1 to

- the primary abstraction is the operation of the entire system.
-At present, the project doesn't interact much with the surrounding world, so it's abstraction value is limited.

 ## Abstractions